Sedation in Ottawa, ON

 If you receive sedation, we recommend that you avoid any activities that could put you or others in harm’s way until the effects wear off.
 Be sure to follow any guidelines recommended by Dr. El-Hawary following your procedure.

 Yes!
 Under the supervision of an experienced dentist, such as Dr. El-Hawary, sedation is safe for children.
 Typically, children will only be given mild forms of sedation such as nitrous oxide.

-For more information about IV sedation, don’t hesitate to contact our office by calling (613) 406-6464 or fill out the contact form and we’ll be happy to answer any questions you may have.
+For more information about sedation, don’t hesitate to contact our office by calling (613) 406-6464 or fill out the contact form and we’ll be happy to answer any questions you may have.